Murder of Nadine Lott: Attack on Lott

 On 14 December 2019, Murtagh subjected Lott to a serious and sustained assault.
 During the attack, Murtagh beat Lott with his hands, kicked her, stabbed her, and beat her with a charger for a tyre-pump.
 She lost consciousness and was admitted to hospital.
 Between 3:30 a.m. and 4.00 a.m., Lott's neighbour, Amela Kulenovic, heard banging and noises.
 At first, she thought it was early festive celebrations, but later realised she could hear someone crying.
 Kulenovic went to investigate and entered Lott's apartment after finding the door open and the hall light on.
 She found Lott lying face down on the ground, with Murtagh crouched on top of her in the midst of the assault.
-Kulenovic described Murtagh as being like a "wild animal" that was "vicious with rage", and although she exclaimed "Oh my God, what the fuck is going on?", Murtagh didn't appear to register that she was even there.
+Kulenovic described Murtagh as being like a "wild animal" that was "vicious with rage", and although she exclaimed "Oh my God, what the fuck is going on?", Murtagh did not appear to register that she was even there.
 Kulenovic described Lott as only being capable of making a weeping or gurgling noise.
 Kulenovic retreated to her own apartment, where she alerted Lott's family.

 Upon arriving at the scene, Nadine's sister Phoebe noticed the broken glass around the apartment.
 Garda Linda Butler, along with Garda Ben Silverlock, arrived shortly after Nadine's family, and noted the "really intense smell of blood" on their way in the door.
 Butler noted that a large pool of blood had formed around Lott's head, which she described as being "grotesque and swollen".
 Butler, along with Lott's mother Claire tried to resuscitate her.
 While trying to clear Lott's airways, Butler discovered that she was missing several teeth.
 Claire Lott described the effort as futile as Nadine was unable to stop "gurgling".
-Ian Clarke, one of four paramedics who attempt to save Lott, said that broken furniture was scattered everywhere.
+Ian Clarke, one of four paramedics who attempted to save Lott, said that broken furniture was scattered everywhere.
 Due to the sheer amount of blood and debris, Clarke said that it "was difficult so see where all of the injuries were".